guycole/snmp-lab/README.md

     1. Must run as root for port 161
     1. I prefer to run snmpd(8) in the foreground while developing
     1. Start the agent like ```./snmpd -f -V``
-    1. Should have seen the start trap (via tcpdump)
+    1. Should have observed the start trap (via tcpdump)

 1. Tail the log
     1. ```tail -f /var/log/snmpd.log```